How to Use Client Streaming RPC in Go

 }

-// Close the stream and receive the single response
+// Signal end-of-stream and wait for the single server response

 resp, err := stream.CloseAndRecv()